Tax Rules for Deductions on Repairs and Maintenance

 - Result in a deductible loss, sale or exchange, or casualty loss treatment for the property or component of the property.

 For more details, see the What are amounts to restore a unit of property? section of the Tangible Property Final Regulations Q&A.

-For example, suppose a building owner converts a factory into a showroom.
+Adaptations are repairs that change how the property or equipment is being used.
+Suppose a building owner converts a factory into a showroom.
 How the building is being used changes from manufacturing to retail.
 Any repairs related to adapting the property are capitalized.

 Three Safe Harbor Rules

 $2,500 Safe Harbor Election for Small Taxpayers.

-Safe Harbor for Small Taxpayers
+Another Safe Harbor for Small Taxpayers

 Safe Harbor for Routine Maintenance

 If the repairs consist of routine maintenance, the repair expenses can be deducted immediately.